mapbox/batfish/docs/configuration.md

 Type: `Array<Object>`.

-Additional plugin configuration to pass to Webpack during the client bundling task.
+Additional plugin configuration to pass to Webpack.
+These plugins will be included in both the client bundling task and the static HTML rendering task.

 For plugins exposed on the `webpack` module itself (e.g. `webpack.DefinePlugin`), **you should use Batfish's version of Webpack instead of installing your own.**
 That will prevent any version incompatibilities.